Joeeeps/linux_scripts/README.txt

-#Personal Scripts I have created for use with Linux Lime (Cinnamon)
+#Personal Scripts I have created for use with Linux Mint (Cinnamon)
 #Folders refer to software used
+#Scripts used for genomics I have written up... somewhere...